What Plants to Plant and When to Plant Them: A Simple Spring planting Guide for Chattanooga and Its Residents.

-April showers bring May Flowers!
-It’s a catchy adage, but it’s generally true.
-The spring rain signals the start of the growing season for fresh garden flowers throughout the South, but especially in our Scenic City.
-The McCoy Homes Team strives to help its followers, friends and family find new and exciting ways to make their homes more beautiful inside and out, as such, we’ve prepared a simple spring planting guide for Chattanooga.
+Summer is the perfect time to breathe new life into your garden!
+The warmer weather signals the start of the growing season for a wide variety of garden flowers throughout the South, especially in our Scenic City.
+The Broadleaf Residential team strives to help its followers, friends, and family find new and exciting ways to make their homes more beautiful inside and out.
+As such, we’ve prepared a simple summer planting guide for Chattanooga.

 Understanding Hardiness Zones

 The Plant Hardiness Zone Map, developed by the USDA, divides the continental United States into 11 hardiness zones.
-This map is the standard by which farmers, growers and gardeners can determine which plants are most likely to thrive in a specific location.
-If you’ll take a look at the map below, you’ll see that Chattanooga, Tennessee falls into zone 7b.
-It is possible to plant and grow flowers in a sub-optimal zone, the gardener just needs to know that s/he will likely have to work harder to keep his/her plants in peak condition.
+This map is the standard by which farmers, growers, and gardeners can determine which plants are most likely to thrive in a specific location.
+Chattanooga, Tennessee, falls into zone 7b.
+While it is possible to plant and grow flowers in a sub-optimal zone, the gardener just needs to know that they will likely have to work harder to keep their plants in peak condition.

 Hardiness Zone 7b